-Isothane’s Technitherm system has helped to mitigate flood risk for hard-to treat properties in Blackburn with Darwen.
+The Technitherm system from Isothane has helped to reduce flood risk for difficult-to-treat properties in Blackburn with Darwen.

-Given the concentrations of hard-to-treat/non-standard cavity homes in some of the most deprived areas of the country, appropriate and relevant recognition of energy efficient non-standard cavity insulation measures now contained within the Green Deal and the Energy Company Obligation (ECO) will improve the housing conditions of a great many of our most vulnerable residents.
+Given the concentrations of difficult-to-treat/non-standard cavity homes in some of the country’s most deprived areas, appropriate and relevant recognition of energy efficient non-standard cavity insulation measures now included in the Green Deal and the Energy Company Obligation (ECO) will improve the housing conditions of many of our most vulnerable residents.

-It will also help to address the combined agendas of health inequalities, fuel poverty and carbon saving, while reducing the risk to homes from severe wind-driven rain exposure conditions and flooding.
+It will also help to address the combined agendas of health inequalities, fuel poverty, and carbon reduction, while lowering the risk of severe wind-driven rain exposure and flooding to homes.

-However, the practical steps to reduce the impact of flooding start with being better informed and using the information currently available.
-When carrying out an energy survey, it is essential that a flood risk assessment is carried out of the property to be treated.
+However, the practical steps to reducing the impact of flooding begin with becoming more informed and making use of the information that is currently available.
+When conducting an energy survey, it is critical to conduct a flood risk assessment of the property to be treated.

-The advice given by the Association of British Insurance (ABI) in 2001 and in the report published jointly by Defra, the Department for Communities and Local Government and the Environment Agency, and in the Pitt Review following the 2007 floods should be strictly followed if homeowners are to avoid the major remedial works and high costs associated with drying out, removal and replacement of incorrectly specified measures in flooded homes.
+The advice given by the Association of British Insurers (ABI) in 2001, as well as the report published jointly by Defra, the Department for Communities and Local Government, and the Environment Agency, as well as the Pitt Review following the 2007 floods, should be strictly followed if homeowners are to avoid the major remedial works and high costs associated with drying out, removing, and replacing incorrectly specified measures in flooded homes.

-Technitherm structural stabilisation and flood-resilient PUR thermal insulation has been proven in use for over 25 years to be the most economical, efficient and practical flood-resilient solution for many of the properties designated as being hard-to-treat or having non-standard cavities.
+For over 25 years, Technitherm structural stabilisation and flood-resilient PUR thermal insulation has been proven to be the most cost-effective, efficient, and practical flood-resilient solution for many properties designated as hard-to-treat or having non-standard cavities.

-“The use of Technitherm all-in-one system solution has helped Blackburn with Darwen to develop sustainable refurbishment solutions for poorly performing, difficult to treat privately owned properties.
+“The use of the Technitherm all-in-one system solution has assisted Blackburn with Darwen in developing long-term refurbishment solutions for underperforming, difficult-to-treat privately owned properties.”